Seagate/cortx/README.md

    - Refer to our [Suggested Contributions](../main/doc/SuggestedContributions.md) page for some inspiration about how to contribute to the CORTX project.
 - Please be aware that CORTX Community is not intended for production usage.
 Please refer to our [terms and conditions](terms_and_conditions.rst) for more details.
 - Read about all the different [components](https://github.com/hessio/cortx/blob/patch-11/doc/Components.md) that combine together to make CORTX
-- Take a look at [S3 sample code](cortx-s3samplecode) for popular languages and tools

 Resources
 ---------